-The sensitivity analysis indicates the instantaneous change in the Group's profit after tax (and retained profits) and other components of consolidated equity that would arise assuming that the changes in the share price or other relevant risk variables had occurred at the end of the reporting period and had been applied to remeasure those financial instruments held by the Group which expose the Group to equity price risk at the end of the reporting period.
-None of the Group's available-for-sale financial assets would be considered impaired as a result of the decrease in the share price or other relevant risk variables, and that all other variables remain constant.
-The analysis is performed on the same basis for 2015.
+The sensitivity analysis indicates the instantaneous change in the Group's other components of consolidated equity that would arise assuming that the changes in the share price had occurred at the end of the reporting period and had been applied to remeasure those financial instruments held by the Group which expose the Group to equity price risk at the end of the reporting period.
+None of the Group's available-for-sale financial assets would be considered impaired as a result of the decrease in the share price, and that all other variables remain constant.
+The analysis is performed on the same basis for 2016.

-Fair value (f)
+(f) Fair value

-Financial instruments carried at fair value on a recurring basis
+(i) Financial instruments carried at fair value on a recurring basis